lowepowerlab/lab_handbook/README.md

 ## 4.8.
 Inventories

-## 4.9.
-E-mail
+XXX add info

 # 5. General Policies

 ## 5.1.
 Hours

-The main gist is -- the specific hours worked don't matter as much as whether you are being personally productive (~90% effort) & promoting lab community (~10% effort) by supporting your labmates.
+The main gist is -- the specific hours worked don't matter as much as whether you are being personally productive & promoting lab community by supporting your labmates.

-I expect that everyone meets a minimum of time in lab of 8 hours/day, 5 days/week.
+I expect that everyone meets a minimum of 40 working hours.
 While there is considerable flexibility in academia, I encourage you to generally aim to be on campus/in lab for M-F for +/- 9 am - 5 pm.
 If this doesn't work for you because of outside commitments or other reasons, please feel free talk to me.
+However, you are responsible for setting your own schedule and being productive with your time.
+I ask you to be willing to work weekends and evenings when necessary.
+During emergencies or crunch times, I ask you to be flexible, available, and willing to work beyond your personal schedule.

+Being physically present in lab is helpful for learning from others, supporting others, building community, and having fast and easy access to resources/people that you need.
+It also removes some of the distractions of your home (e.g. Netflix, your cats, and all the cleaning you could accomplish instead of writing).
+However if you're in a writing-intensive portion of research (Grants, manuscripts, etc.), and you're more productive in a coffee shop/library/back porch, then you-do-you.
+Even still, try to at least have some face-time in lab/office every day.
+Slack can help, but a real conversation is often more efficient/effective.

-I expect that you will take vacation and that you may need to adjust your work hours for deadlines or because you need a break.
-Please notify me (and fellow lab members) in advance of planned absences using the lab calendar.
+**Absences/Vacation.** I expect that you will take vacation and that you may need to adjust your work hours for deadlines or because you need a break.
+Please notify me (and fellow lab members) in advance of planned absences using the lab calendar (LowePowerLab - Travel).
 I believe that work-life balance and vacation time are essential for creative thinking and good health, but it helps if everyone knows if you will be absent.
 If you are unexpectedly unable to come to lab, or will be *unusually* late please let me know as I will likely worry otherwise.

-Being physically present in lab is helpful for learning from others, supporting others, building community, and having fast and easy access to resources/people that you need.
-It also removes some of the distractions of your home (e.g. Netflix, your cats, and all the cleaning you could accomplish instead of writing).
-However if you're prepping for quals, pounding out a manuscript, or deeply working on data analysis and you're more productive in a coffee shop/library/back porch, then you-do-you.
-Try to at least have some face-time in lab every day incase a labmate needs your help (Slack can help, but a real conversation is often more efficient/effective).

-If you have significant out-of-office/lab obligations, clear them with me.
+* If you have significant out-of-office/lab obligations, clear them with me.
 To help your labmates know when they can get your help in lab, consider using your personal Google Calendar the way I do: [Share a free/busy link to your calendar in your email signature](tinyurl.com/tlp-avail).

-Finally, keep in mind that our experiments of involve growing and maintaining plants, which means you will often have to pop by the growth chamber to water plants on the weekend or exchange lab favors with a labmate to cover your plants for you.
+* Finally, keep in mind that our experiments of involve growing and maintaining plants, which means you will often have to pop by the growth chamber to water plants on the weekend or exchange lab favors with a labmate to cover your plants for you. **You are responsible for asking labmates to cover your work and providing them clear instructions to complete it accurately**

 **Evening/Weekend Emails/Slacks**.
 Respect your labmates work-life balance.
 While we're all free to send messages in the evenings/weekends, we are under no obligation to respond to them unless there is a *rare* emergency or deadline.
 If these crunch times can be anticipated, I will try to coordinate this in advance with you.
 All this said, I realize that being told you can ignore my messages might not take away the stress of *seeing* my messages if you check your email/Slack in the evenings/weekends.
 If my off-hours messages are unwelcome and cause distress, please talk to me, and I will work to not bother you during your off time.